|What is polycythemia? Symptoms Diagnosis Treatment|

 Other symptoms may include:

-The spleen is an organ responsible for removing damaged or abnormal blood cells from the circulating blood.
-In cats with polycythemia, the spleen has to work harder, and over time can become enlarged (splenomegaly) in cats with primary polycythemia.
+- The spleen is an organ responsible for removing damaged or abnormal blood cells from the circulating blood.
+The spleen has to work harder in cats who have polycythemia, and over time can enlarge (splenomegaly).

 Relative polycythemia is most often due to dehydration which may be associated with prolonged vomiting, diarrhea, increased urination, sickness in which may have resulted in your cat taking in fewer fluids or lack of available drinking water.